Pulmonary Embolism (PE)

 • Low molecular weight

 an anticoagulant given by mouth, can be used for people at risk of pulmonary embolism.
-It is used much less commonly now because people need regular blood tests to monitor the effect of warfarin, warfarin interacts with many drugs, foods, and supplements that people may be taking, and newer medications are safer and more effective.
+People taking warfarin need regular blood tests to monitor the effect of warfarin.
+Warfarin interacts with many medications, foods, and supplements that people may be taking.
+Other medications are safer and easier to use; therefore, warfarin is not often used.

 Direct oral anticoagulantswarfarin.
 Nonetheless, warfarin is still considered the best choice for some people such as those with metallic heart valves.